100 Pretty Tramp Stamp Tattoos: Lower Back Ink for Women

 4. Tribal Art

 Tribal tattoos use bold black lines and shapes.
 They come from cultures like Polynesia and the Māori.
 These tattoos often mean family, history, and strength.
-A tribal lower back tattoo can honor your roots and heritage.
+A tribal lower back tattoo can serve as a powerful symbol of your roots and heritage.

 5. Script and Quotes